On-demand Image Resizing API

 Hello guys.
 Today I’m going to share with you a very cool project I’m working on.
 Its main mission is to apply all Web Development Best Practices applied for images and combine them into one simple but powerful API.

-It should be the dream, right? but we have to be honest… not all of us have the time, resources and the patience to go this further and do it all over again for each product or client you have.
+It should be the dream, right? but we have to be honest… not all of us have the time, resources, and patience to go this further and do it all over again for each product or client you have.

 After login in, on your dashboard, you will be able to see this screen:

-All you need to do is to add all the sources/hosts that identifies your traffic.
+All you need to do is to add all the sources/hosts that identify your traffic.
 (You can add as many sites as you want).